Anish-Bhalla/Facial_Keypoint_Recognition/Readme.md

 # Facial KeyPoint Recognition

 This repository implements a facial keypoint detection system using Convolutional Neural Network CNNs.
-It enables the identification of 15 crucial points on the face, including the 3 points for both the corners & a center point of the eyes, 2 for eyebrows, 1 for nose tip, and 4 points for the mouth.
+It enables the identification of 15 crucial points on the face, including the 3 points for both the corners & a center point of the eyes, 2 for eyebrows (i.e. 3+2=5 points for one eye, so 5X2=10 points for both eyes), 1 for nose tip, and 4 points for the mouth.
 This can be used as a building block in several applications, such as:

 - Creating Filters in social media apps